 The Rainbow is a punishment for practitioners who step out of bounds.
 Once you’re slapped with it, any spell you use over a certain power limit means you get judged by the witches in the area who have “passed on”.
 Lucky bitches.
 You can tell when someone’s been hit with the Rainbow because they glow when they cast anything apart from minor spells.
 Different colours for different areas of magic, blah blah blah.
-So you light up like a friggin’ Christmas tree if you pull anything powerful.
+So you light up like a Christmas tree if you pull anything powerful.
 Hence “Rainbow”.
 Ugh.
 People have no imagination.

-I figured out how to mask the colour glow centuries ago but the judgements are a pain in the butt.
+I figured out how to mask the colour glow centuries ago but the judgements are a pain in my arse.
 And completely dependent on the mood of whoever died near where you cast.
 I once disintegrated a pack of werewolves in Bulgaria and all I got was three days with no magic.
 That was probably too lenient.
 I didn’t need to kill them; they were just pissing me off.
 But the Witch Spirit there had been killed by werewolves so she let me off quite nicely.

 In New York, I once turned a Pixie into a frog for a few hours and that landed me three weeks in Limbo.
 Three weeks of being confined in nothingness and going through the mental torture of trying to survive in the plain between life and death.
 Harsh.

 Mortals can’t manage Limbo for more than four days, they snuff it.
 Not me, I just endure.
 So three weeks was clearly an absolute overreaction.
 Stupid, pixie-loving, dead witch.

 That’s why I don’t go to New York anymore.
 Haven’t for over eighty years.
 Not going tempt fate and end up in the place between again.